Optimal Reinsurance under Endogenous Default and Background Risk: Proofs of Section

 Recalling Lemma \ref{lem:a_barN}, it follows that $\pi(I_S^*)\in [0,\bar{a}_N]$. \end{proof}

 \thesection{\Roman{section}} \thesubsection{\thesection.\arabic{subsection}}

-In this Online Companion, we provide technical proofs to Lemma \ref{lem:d_a}, Proposition \ref{prop:a_p}, and Proposition \ref{prop:N=2} in the main paper.
+In this Online Companion, we provide technical proofs to Lemma \ref{lem:d_a}, Proposition \ref{prop:a_p}, and Proposition \ref{prop:N=2} in the main paper, along with an extension to the unbounded case where $M=\infty$.
 Recall that we define $d(a)$ as the solution to \eqref{eq:g_a}, for a given premium $a$, in Theorem \ref{thm:step_one}.
 In this companion, to avoid potential confusion, we write such a solution by $d (\cdot)$ to emphasize that it is a function defined over $[0, \bar{a}]$, and use $d$ as a generic constant or argument.

-\section{Proof of Lemma \ref{lem:d_a}.}
+\section{Proof of Lemma \ref{lem:d_a}}